conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

 As you can see we used two new arguments:

-* ``profile:host``: This is the profile that is applied for all the dependencies where the built binary is meant to run.
+* ``profile:host``: This is the profile that defines the platform where the built binaries will run.
 For our string compressor application this profile would be the one applied for the *Zlib* library that will run in a **Raspberry Pi**.
-* ``profile:build``: This is the profile that is applied for all the dependencies we may need for building the binary.
+* ``profile:build``: This is the profile that that defines the platform where the we will build the binaries.
 For our string compressor application this profile would be the one applied to the *CMake* tool that will run on the **Ubuntu Linux** machine.

 So, if we want to build the compressor application in the Ubuntu Linux machine but run it in a Raspberry Pi, we could define two different profiles.
 The profile for our **build** machine